secretstartups/handbook/people-group/engineering/email-automation/index.html.md

 to our team members on the day before their employment.

 Every day we run 3 scheduled pipelines.
 They are each setup for a specific region:
-- JAPAC at ?AM UTC
+- JAPAC at 10AM UTC
 - EMEA at 6AM UTC
-- Americas at ?AM UTC
+- Americas at 6PM UTC

+For the JAPAC pipeline it will fetch the team members with a start date for the next day (timezones).
- Each of those pipelines will fetch all the team members that have a start day for the next day and then filter out the ones for the region they need to send the email to.
-This ensures we don't send out the email too later or too early.
+For the EMEA and Americas pipeline it will fetch all the team members that have a start day equal to the current day (so who is starting today).
+The pipeline then filters out the ones for the region they need to send the email to.
+This all is to ensure we don't send out the email too late or too early.
 The region of the team member is determined from the region that is on their BambooHR profile.
+This is the first iteration, if we need to split it up by countries, we can rework the current implementation.

 We fetch some other data besides the region as well:
 - their onboarding issue URL